rutvijkumarshah/WatsiAndroidApp/README.md

 High Level User Stories :

   "As an app user I can ..."

-* See list of patients needs donations.
+### Patients

 * Select patient and read his/her story and understand medical needs.
 * Select patient and see how much donation is targeted.
 * Select patient and see donation progress.
 * Select patient and click donate to donate money which opens Watsi website .

+### Feed (Timeline)
+* See list of patients needs donations.
+* Receives "high five" notification when the patient ( whom I have donated) got fully funded.
+* Every donation will notified in users feed

+### Social Network

 * See list of fully funded patients and read his/her story.
-* See list of patients with need with urgency and read his/her story.(Read how watsi works i dont think this will be required. )
 * Share patients story on my facebook,twitter,whatsApp.
+* Each patients story can be shared on social networks.Share will ask friends to donate for the patient.
 * Receives "high five" notification when the patient ( whom I have donated) got fully funded.
 * Receives Donation campaign messages as feed.
 * Share donation campaign messages in social media.